What is seborrhea?

-Your veterinarian will perform a thorough physical examination, checking for signs of parasites, evaluating the overall health of your cat.
+The veterinarian will perform a thorough physical examination, checking for signs of parasites, evaluating the overall health of your cat.
 He will obtain a medical history from you including how long symptoms have been present, what food is he eating, does he have any known allergies or underlying conditions does he have any other symptoms, is he itchy?
 The age of your cat may mean your veterinarian can rule out certain causes.
-A young cat is less likely to have hyperthyroidism for example, as this disease is most commonly found in middle-aged to older cats.

-Finding underlying diseases is important, and your veterinarian may run some diagnostic tests such as:
+Find the underlying cause, your veterinarian may run some diagnostic tests which may include:

-Complete blood count, biochemical profile, and urinalysis to check for underlying medical conditions such as diabetes.
+- Biochemical profile, complete blood count, and urinalysis to check for underlying medical conditions such as diabetes.

-Allergy testings including food elimination trials or skin prick tests.
+- Allergy testing such as food elimination trials or skin prick tests.

-Medicated antiseborrheic shampoos given every three days until the condition is brought under control.
+- Medicated antiseborrheic shampoos applied every three days until the condition is under control.
 There are different types of shampoo depending on which form of seborrhea your cat has.